 Yogi tea is similar to chai tea, with aromatic, spicy and warm flavours.
 It made the house smell amazing while I was brewing it and it tasted even better!

-This post is a bit different to my usuals, but this recipe was very soothing, healthy and easy to make, so I wanted to share it with you all.
+This post is a bit different to my usual content, but this recipe was very soothing, healthy and easy to make, so I wanted to share it with you all.

 Like all of my yoga practices, I took my yogi tea recipe from Yoga with Adriene because she’s my fave.

-Even before making this tea, I knew I’d love it because I liked all the ingredients in it and I’m a big fan of chai tea.
+Even before making this tea, I knew I’d love it because I liked all the ingredients and I’m a big fan of chai tea.
 So, I was really excited to make it.

 Plus, it would contribute to part of my self-care practices each day where I take some time for me and solely me.